hcrlab/code3/README.md

 # Code3
 Code3 is a robot programming system for mobile manipulators.
+It currently runs on ROS Indigo for the PR2 and the Turtlebot.

 ## Installation
 Code3 consists of three components: CustomLandmarks, CustomActions, and CodeIt.